General Terms and Conditions for the Use of TWINT

 1.9.
 Assumption of damages

-TWINT AG shall assume responsibility for damages pursuant to section Liability (liability) suffered by customers due to the unauthorised use of the TWINT app by third parties, provided the customers in question can demonstrate that they adhered to these GTCs and that no fault can be attributed to them in any other way.
-Any damages must be reported to TWINT AG immediately upon being identified.
-The damage notification form must be completed, signed and returned to TWINT AG within ten days of receipt.
+TWINT AG shall assume responsibility for damages pursuant to section 1.8 (liability) suffered by customers due to the unauthorised use of the TWINT app by third parties, provided the customers in question can demonstrate that they adhered to these GTCs and that no fault can be attributed to them in any other way.
+Any damages must be reported to TWINT AG immediately upon being identiﬁed.
+The damage notiﬁcation form must be completed, signed and returned to TWINT AG within ten days of receipt.

 1.10.
 Electronic communication